 Bosentan (Tracleer®), Ambrisentan (Letairis®), and Macitentan (Opsumit®) are medicines used to manage Pulmonary Arterial Hypertension (PAH).

-They help your blood vessels in the body to open.
-This may help to lower the overall pressure in your blood vessels and decrease how hard your heart has to work.
-Both men and women with PAH can use this type of medicine as long as there are no other medical reasons that would prevent its use.
+They help blood vessels in the body to open.
+This may help to lower the overall pressure in blood vessels and decrease how hard the heart must work.
+Anyone with PAH can use this type of medicine, if there are no other medical reasons that would prevent it.

 Do not take these medicines if you are or wish to become pregnant.

-If you have concerns or you want more information about your medicine and its use, check with your doctor, pharmacist or nurse.
+If you have concerns or want more information about this medicine and its use, check with your health care team.

 Please keep this and all other medicines out of the reach of children.
 Do not share your medicines with other people.